ovotech/datastore4s/ROADMAP.md

 # Datastore4s Roadmap

+This is a list of features we would ideally like to add.
+They are not guaranteed future features and some may not be possible.

-- [ ] Complete initial draft for version 0.1
+- [ ] Complete and publish for version 0.1 with basic datastore CRUD functionality
-- [ ] Move to github wiki
 - [ ] Improvement of implicit not found error messages
-- [ ] Add option to automatically generate formats where possible by importing auto._
 - [ ] Support for default values of fields
 - [ ] Support for batch operations
 - [ ] Support for transactions